 What if I need an integration?

 If you are not ready to create EMR software from scratch and only looking for your records’ integration with existing systems, it’s a feasible task as well.
-Experienced healthcare developers can ensure data migration and integration through web service APIs or by other means.
+Our experienced healthcare developers can ensure data migration and integration through web service APIs or by other means.